noties/Adapt/DOC.md

   `Padding Margin Item` and `Padding Item` are not the same
 * uniqueness of generated viewType combined with reliable generator that can be proven and does not rely on some randomness of hashcode

+# Benefits
+* adding background would require modification of existing components, so delegation
+* for single file - refactoring, for example cleaning